 A Tribute to Dean George Pearsall

-During more than 30 years at Duke, Dean Pearsall made a profound and positive impact on the MEMS department and upon the Pratt School of Engineering.
-This page is a tribute to a beloved leader, teacher, mentor and friend to hundreds of students and colleagues.
+During more than 30 years at Duke, Dean Pearsall made a profound and positive impact on Duke MEMS and the Pratt School of Engineering.

 Biography